skip to main |

 The arrival of Mahatma Gandhi on Indian political scene transformed Motilal Nehru.
 Jalianwala Bagh massacre in Amritsar in 1919 shattered his faith in British rule and he decided to enter freedom struggle.
 The British government appointed a Commission to inquire into the Jalianwala Bagh incident.
 The Congress boycotted this commission.
 It appointed its own Inquiry Committee.
 Mahatma Gandhi, Motilal Nehru, Chittranjan Das were among its members.
 Following Mahatma Gandhi's call for Non Cooperation movement, he gave up his legal practice.
 He also shunned his luxurious lifestyle, gave away his Western clothes and articles and started wearing khadi.

 Motilal Nehru was elected as Congress President in 1919 and 1920.
 In 1923, he founded the Swaraj party along with Deshbandhu Chittranjan Das.
 The object of the Swaraj Part was to enter the Legislative Assembly as elected members to oppose the government.
 Motilal Nehru first became the Secretary and later the President of Swaraj party.
-He became the Leader of the Opposition in the Central Legislative Assembly and vociferously opposed
+He became the Leader of the Opposition in the Central Legislative Assembly and vociferously opposed and exposed the decisions of the government.

 When the Simon Commission was appointed in 1927, Motilal Nehru was asked to draw up a draft constitution for free India.
 The constitution, drawn up by him, proposed Dominion status for India.
 The radical wing of the Congress led by Jawaharlal Nehru, and Subash Chandra Bose opposed Dominion status and favoured full freedom.